Titiraupenga Street upgrade

 The works started at the northern end of Tītīraupenga Street, with the final intersection upgrades completed in mid-2022.

 It’s important to remember that we have not been looking at each intersection in isolation but as part of the overall system, with traffic lights and stop signs added to better control the flow of traffic and improve pedestrian safety.
 We’ve also installed traffic lights and a pedestrian mall for Taupō Primary School to ensure the safety of our tamariki.

-The work on Tītīraupenga Street is an important component of the wider Taupō Town Centre Transformation project.
-The idea behind these changes is to encourage and support through-traffic looking to head out of town to utilise Tītīraupenga Street and Spa Road instead of Lake Terrace and Tongariro Street.
-Signage will soon be installed to help guide and encourage drivers to utilise the new through-route on Tītīraupenga Street when they are not looking to head into town.
+The work on Tītīraupenga Street was an important component of the wider Taupō Town Centre Transformation project.
+The idea behind these changes was to encourage and support through-traffic looking to head out of town to utilise Tītīraupenga Street and Spa Road instead of Lake Terrace and Tongariro Street.

-Transforming our street network allows us to better connect the town centre and create inviting, attractive spaces where people want to spend time.
+Transforming our street network has allowed us to better connect the town centre and create inviting, attractive spaces where people want to spend time.

 |Location:||Titiraupenga Street intersections|

 |Start date:||April 2021|

 It's a wrap!
 The new pedestrian crossings around the Tītīraupenga Street/Lake Terrace intersection have cured, the berms have been filled, the line marking is completed and the street lights are in - and the intersection is now fully open!

 Huge thanks to all the team involved and the surrounding businesses, this has been a big piece of work with some very challenging conditions - not least the shocking weather that everyone on site has had to contend with.